pingcap/docs/partitioned-table.md

 ## Partition management

-For List/List COLUMNS/Range/Range COLUMNS partitioned tables, you can manage the partitions as follows:
+For List, List COLUMNS, Range, and Range COLUMNS partitioned tables, you can manage the partitions as follows:

 - Add partitions using the `ALTER TABLE <table name> ADD PARTITION (<partition specification>)` statement.
 - Drop partitions using the `ALTER TABLE <table name> DROP PARTITION <list of partitions>` statement.